Paul Roczek Award

 2016: ZIYU HE

-One of the youngest soloists ever, he was invited to make his debut with the Vienna Philharmonic Orchestra at the Vienna Musikverein in April 2017.
+Ziyu He was invited to make his debut with the Vienna Philharmonic Orchestra at the Vienna Musikverein, as one of the youngest soloists ever, in April 2017.
 Ziyu He studied at the Mozarteum at the Leopold Mozart Institute for the Promotion of Giftedness with Paul Roczek (violin) and from 2014 also with Thomas Riebl (viola).
-Despite his youthful age, he has already achieved a number of competition successes.
-In 2016 he was also first prize winner - with special prize for the best interpretation of the commissioned work - at the International Mozart Competition of the Mozarteum University.
+Despite his tender years, as of 2016 he had already achieved a number of competition successes.
+In 2016 he also took first prize - with a special prize for the best interpretation of the commissioned work - at the International Mozart Competition of the Mozarteum University.

 2015: LIV MIGDAL

-The violinist began her artistic training as an eleven-year-old junior student with Christiane Hutcap at the Rostock University of Music and Theatre, where she received her diploma with distinction.
+Liv Migdal began her musical training as an eleven-year-old junior student with Christiane Hutcap at the Rostock University of Music and Theatre, where she was awarded her diploma with distinction.
 She completed a master's degree at the Mozarteum University in Salzburg with Igor Ozim.
-The musician, who has won numerous prizes at international competitions and has received scholarships from many renowned foundations, has given concerts in leading concert halls worldwide, e.g. Elbphilharmonie Hamburg, Taipei Concert Hall, Beethovenhalle Bonn, Herkulessaal Munich, Philharmonie Essen, Liederhalle Stuttgart, Konzerthaus Berlin.
+Migdal, who has won numerous prizes at international competitions and received scholarships from many renowned foundations, has given concerts in leading concert halls worldwide, including the Elbphilharmonie Hamburg, Taipei Concert Hall, Beethovenhalle Bonn, Herkulessaal Munich, Philharmonie Essen, Liederhalle Stuttgart, Konzerthaus Berlin.